Qarik-Group/service-fabric-boshrelease/README.md

-# BOSH release for azure-service-fabric
+# BOSH release for service-fabric

-This BOSH release and deployment manifest deploy a linux based standalone cluster of azure-service-fabric.
+This BOSH release and deployment manifest deploy a linux based standalone cluster of service-fabric.

 # Deployment